 - social prescribing and community-based support

 - personal health budgets.

-NHS England seeks to enhance personalised end of life care by using the Comprehensive Personalised Care Model as a primary lens through which to view the improvements needed to support increased choice and control at the end of life, and better experience of care.
-This includes: earlier identification of people who are likely to die within the next 12 months; better conversations for people to identify their needs and preferences, and to share this information with those involved in their care; and integrated services which wrap around people.
+NHS England and NHS Improvement seek to enhance personalised palliative and end of life care by using the Comprehensive Personalised Care Model to view the improvements needed to support increased choice and control at the end of life, and better experience of care.
+This includes earlier identification of people who are likely to die within the next 12 months; better conversations for people to identify their needs and preferences, and to share this information with those involved in their care; and integrated services which wrap around people.